 SAIACS’ MA and MTh degrees have given entry into PhD programmes in the UK and USA.

 People from all over India and other countries have studied at SAIACS—Australia, Bhutan, Brazil, Canada, China, Guatemala, Hong Kong, Indonesia, Kenya, Korea, Malaysia, Nepal, New Zealand, Nigeria, Sri Lanka, Sudan, Thailand, and USA.
-They return to their home areas or other lands as leaders in churches, mission movements, theological education, and key Christian organizations.
+They return to their home areas or other lands as leaders in churches, theological education, and key Christian organizations.

 How long does it take to complete a postgraduate degree at SAIACS?

 The programmes at SAIACS typically follow a modular system with each module running over four weeks.
 A typical MTh module entails 36 classroom hours of lectures and seminars, with assignments and examinations added.
 Similarly, a typical MA module entails 36-45 classroom hours.
 MA includes Context-Based Learning in which students are placed in a supervised ministry context so that they experience practice of classroom learning.

 SAIACS is more than an academic institution.
 Spiritual concerns are paramount, and SAIACS affirms that corporate spiritual life is both biblical and necessary for balanced personal spirituality.
 Chapel sessions are arranged for all on campus to come together as a community to praise God and learn from his Word.